Deep Learning-based Non-Intrusive Multi-Objective Speech Assessment Model with Cross-Domain Features: EXPERIMENTS

-As shown in Table IX, we first note that both SSEMS and ZMOS outperformed the baseline CNN model.
+From Table IX, we first note that both SSEMS and ZMOS outperformed the baseline CNN model.
 Next, the proposed QIA-SE model significantly outperformed SSEMS and ZMOS in both the seen and unseen environments.
-In terms of STOI, similar trends were observed from Table X, i.e., QIA-SE outperformed the other SE models.
-As shown in Tables XI and XII, in terms of CSIG and SSNRI, QIA-SE also achieved the best performance among all SE systems in both seen and unseen environments.
+In terms of STOI, similar trends were observed, i.e., QIA-SE outperformed the other SE models.
+In terms of CSIG and SSNRI, QIA-SE also achieved the best performance among all SE systems in both seen and unseen environments.
 The results confirmed the benefits of applying the speech assessment model as a supportive tool for the main SE task.
 It is noteworthy that SSEMS and ZMOS adopted deep learning-based speech assessment to prepare multiple component models offline and selected the best one online, where additional models and selection computations are required.
 By contrast, QIA-SE directly incorporates the latent representation of the assessment model.
 The results suggest that directly combining the assessment model into the SE system may be a more feasible and hardware-friendly approach.